MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 You can specify a value from 0 seconds to 45 minutes.

-### No Agents Opted/Logged In: Set how to handle calls when no agents are opted into the queue or all agents are logged out of the queue.
+### No Agents Opted/Logged In: Set how to handle calls when no agents are opted/logged into the queue

 ***New - this new call exception handling option handles calls when no agents are opted into the queue or all agents are logged out of the queue.***